Colonia Roma: Sub-districts

 Roma consists of several sub-areas:

 Roma Norte II and III

 Roma Norte II and III, east of Avenida de los Insurgentes and north of Av.
 Coahuila, bisected by Roma's signature boulevard, Avenida Álvaro Obregón, is where the vast majority of the hippest restaurants, bars, clubs, etc. are found.
 It is home to about 1,100 mansions and other architecturally and historically important structures, mostly built between 1906 and 1939.
-Most of these are no longer residences but rather offices, cultural centers and other businesses.
-Examples of these adaptations include the Casa Lamm Cultural Center, the Casa Universitaria del Libro, the main building of the Universidad de Londres and the various art galleries which are mostly found on Colima street.
+Most of these are no longer residences but rather offices, cultural center,s and other businesses.
+Examples of these adaptations include the Casa Lamm Cultural Center, the Casa Universitaria del Libro, the main building of the Universidad de Londres, and the various art galleries which are mostly found on Colima street.
 In the northeast corner of this area is the pre-Hispanic village of La Romita.